Climdyn/Liang_Index_climdyn/README.md

 # Liang_Index_climdyn

-This github repository provides the code for computing the transfer of information between variables:
+This github repository provides the codes for computing the transfer of information between variables:
 - function_liang.py allows to compute the transfer of information from variable x2 to variable x1 based on Liang (2014)
 - function_liang_nvar.py allows to compute the transfer of information for multivariate time series based on Liang (2021).